-Justice Stevens, dissenting.
+JUSTICE STEVENS, dissenting.

-The proper answer to the question "whether the First Amendment protects a government employee from discipline based on speech made pursuant to the employee's official duties," ante, at, 164 L. Ed.
-2d, at 696, is "Sometimes," not "Never."
-Of course a supervisor may take corrective action when such speech is "inflammatory or misguided," ante, at, 164 L. Ed.
-2d, at 702.
-But what if it is just unwelcome speech because it reveals facts that the supervisor would rather not have anyone else discover?
+The proper answer to the question "whether the First Amendment protects a government employee from discipline based on speech made pursuant to the employee's official duties," ante, at 1, is "Sometimes," not "Never."
+Of course a supervisor may take corrective action when such speech is "inflammatory or misguided," ante, at 11.
+But what if it is just unwelcome speech because it reveals facts that the supervisor would rather not have anyone else discover?\